rjkviegas/skills-workshops/week-1/oop_1/COACH_INSTRUCTIONS.md

 Create a public repo and initialize RSpec within.
 Build out a rudimentary calculator _without using classes_.
 An example is available on the master branch for this directory.

-While building, you should define (and elicit definitions for):
+While building, you should elicit definitions for:

 - **Behaviour:** things a program does, largely synonymous with methods in a program.
 - **Encapsulation:** wraps and groups commonly used behaviour so your program is more modular.